Specialist Nursing Group

-Infusion Therapy: This offers a dedicated service to patients requiring intra venous biologic treatment.
-With a team of three staff members we operate three dedicated chairs located within the Oncology day ward and receive referrals from rheumatology, G.I. and neurology consultant specialists.
+Infusion Therapy: This offers a dedicated service to patients requiring intravenous biologic treatment.
+With a team of three staff members, we operate three dedicated chairs located within the Oncology day ward and receive referrals from rheumatology, G.I., and neurology consultant specialists.
 Our current operating hrs is 08.00 am to 6 pm Monday – Friday with two long days to accommodate late evening appointments.

-GI Manometry is a specialist service which provides stationary manometry; assessment of the upper GI tract along with a 24 hr PH study to assess the extent and severity of acid reflux for a wide variety of patients suffering with GORD, swallowing difficulties or atypical chest pain etc. The G.I. lab is open Monday – Friday morning and is accessible via Consultant referral.
+GI Manometry is a specialist service which provides stationary manometry; assessment of the upper GI tract along with a 24 hr PH study to assess the extent and severity of acid reflux for a wide variety of patients suffering from GORD, swallowing difficulties or atypical chest pain etc. The G.I. lab is open Monday – Friday morning and is accessible via Consultant referral.

 Tissue Viability Clinical Nurse Specialist